PTC-Education/Gaze-Tracking-Demos/README.md

 *The classic game "Simon" is now in augmented reality and can be played either by gaze or by touch.*

 (Screen recording of Simon game)

+The "Simon Game Demo" experience can be downloaded [here].

 ## Analytical Applications